arcanemachine/phoenix-todo-list/README.md

 ---

+**All commands in this document should be performed from the project root directory.**

 NOTE: This project uses Git submodules.
 There are a couple caveats to keep in mind when working with submodules:

 - To clone this repo:
   - `git clone --recurse-submodules https://github.com/arcanemachine/phoenix-todo-list`
 - If you have already cloned the repo, but didn't clone the submodules using the command above:
-  - Navigate to the project root directory and run `git submodule update --init`.
+  - Run `git submodule update --init`.
 - To update the submodule(s) to the latest commit/revision, perform either of these steps:
-  - Navigate to the project root directory and run `git submodule foreach git pull`.
+  - Run `git submodule foreach git pull`.
   - Navigate to the submodule (`support/containers/traefik`) and run `git pull`.

 ---